Getting a diagnosis: autism, ADHD, cognitive and learning assessments

-There’s no medical test (such as a blood test) that can diagnose these neurodivergent conditions.
+There’s no medical test (such as a blood test) that can diagnose autism, ADHD, learning disorders, intellectual developmental disorder (IDD), giftedness or cognitive ability.
 Instead, medical or allied health professionals will generally want to meet in person and ask individuals questions about their life and experiences.
+Standardised assessment tools are also used.

-Aspect assessment services are delivered by Clinical Psychologists or Neuropsychologists, with experience and post-graduate training in the assessment and diagnosis of learning disabilities (eg: autism, ADHD & cognitive ability).
+At Aspect, assessments are delivered by Clinical Psychologists or Neuropsychologists, with experience and post-graduate training in the assessment and diagnosis of neurodevelopmental disabilities (e.g. autism, ADHD, IDD and learning disorders).

-We provide child, adolescent and adult diagnostic assessments across their lifespan.
-Our comprehensive assessment can identify developmental difficulties and determine what strategies and supports will assist an individual to achieve their goals and reach their full potential.
+We offer services for children, adolescents and adults, and our comprehensive approach helps identify developmental differences and determine what strategies and supports will assist an individual to achieve their goals and reach their full potential.

 What to expect from an assessment with Aspect

-For children, we usually start with both child and parent/carer present, and then once the child is ready, the clinician usually spends some time one-on-one with both child and parent/carer.
-At the end of the process, we will spend time with the parent/carer to go through the initial results and will send a more detailed formal report to review later.
+At the end of the process, we will spend time with the parent/carer to go through the initial results and will send a more detailed formal written report to review later.
+This report outlines assessment results and recommendations to help guide supports and planning across home, school and other settings.

 Social Stories